tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-3/Chapter03P29/ReadMe.md

 Made using Java SE 1.8.

-Given two circles with their center points and radii, check if the second circle is inside the first circle or overlaps the first circle or neither.
+Given two circles with their center points and radii, checks if the second circle is inside the first circle or overlaps the first circle or neither.

 #Project Setup